 Adding Texture and Interest

 The idea is to make the gemstone feel more dynamic and interesting, almost like it has a galaxy effect.
-I don't mind if the paint gets messy, as it adds character to the gemstone.
+They don’t mind if the paint gets messy, as it adds character to the gemstone.

-I use a paper towel to blot the wet paint for added texture.
+They use a paper towel to blot the wet paint for added texture.
 The paper towel lifts some of the paint, leaving a textured surface behind.

 This technique mimics the natural texture of a rough gemstone.

-You could also use salt to achieve a similar effect.
+They could also use salt to achieve a similar effect.
 Just sprinkle salt onto the wet paint, creating a mottled texture as the salt absorbs some of the water and pigment.

 Adding the Reflections

-I use gouache paint in white or light blue for the reflections.
+They use gouache paint in white or light blue for the reflections.

 This part is not about smoothness—it’s all about keeping the reflections rough and irregular to match the gemstone’s rugged surface.

-I drop the white paint along the edges, keeping the reflections rough and imperfect.
+They drop the white paint along the edges, keeping the reflections rough and imperfect.

 The goal is to capture the light bouncing off the gemstone, so it doesn’t need to be clean or precise.